? ? ?

 Brightening at this, he labeled her a ‘vitae spectral light phenomenon,’ before rattling off about the strangest things—conductor parts, conductor generators, and the like.

-Shion could only stare and wonder, ‘how did this five-year-old know such big words?’ and ‘was this boy even real?’
+Shion could only stare and wonder, ‘how did this five-year-old know such big words?’ and ‘is this boy even real?’

 “Olivier Chance,” the boy eventually introduced himself, chest puffed out gallantly.
 “Ariesian prince.”